zitadel/passwap/README.md

       (1)     (2)         (3)                            (4)
 ```

-1. Identifier made of 2 parts:
+1. The identifier is made of 2 parts:
-   1. `pbkdf2` is identifier prefix for the algorithm.
+   1. `pbkdf2` is the identifier prefix for the algorithm.
-   2. `-sha256` optional suffix with dash separator and the identifier for the hash backend.
-When omitted `sha1` is used as a default.
+   2. `-sha256` is an optional suffix with dash separator and is the identifier for the hash backend.
+When omitted, `sha1` is used as a default.
-2. Cost parameter in rounds.
-Linear value. `12` in this example.
+2. The cost parameter in rounds, which is a linear value - `12` in this example.
-3. Alternative base64 encoded salt
+3. Alternative Base64-encoded salt
-4. Alternative base86 encoded Scrypt hash output of the password and salt combined.
+4. Alternative Base64 encoded Scrypt hash output of the password and salt combined.

 #### Reference